Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 The screen has a diagonal of 6,7 inches, has a sufficiently sharp resolution of 2.400 x 1.080 pixels and supports a fluid refresh rate of 120 Hertz, which means that the image is updated up to 120 times within a second.
 The scrolling and all animations run smoothly.
 The resolution has even become lower compared to its predecessor and the Ultra is also ahead here.
 In a direct comparison you can definitely see a difference in sharpness, but in everyday life the FHD + resolution is completely sufficient.
 Nevertheless, I expect an MSRP of 1.049 euros more.

 I can only say positive things about the quality of the panel.
-Starting with the excellent and realistic color reproduction, the really good black value that is typical for OLEDs, the surprisingly good white value and the fantastic brightness.
-Hardly any other smartphone is as bright in automatic mode as the S21 Plus.
-As a result, even on sunny days, none occur Protrouble with readability.
+Starting with the excellent and realistic color reproduction, the really good black level typical of OLED, the surprisingly good white level, and the fantastic brightness.
+Hardly any other smartphone gets as bright in automatic mode as the S21 Plus.
+As a result, even on sunny days there are no problems with readability.

-Unfortunately, I was a little disappointed with the viewing angle stability, which doesn't mean that it's bad, but I would have expected a little more compared to the competition.
-The S21 Ultra had similar ones for me Prostated problems.
+Unfortunately, I was a little disappointed with the viewing angle stability, which by no means means that it is bad, but compared to the competition I would have expected a little more.
+The S21 Ultra had similar problems for me.

 Software - One UI